+Time as a Challenge and Competitive Advantage

-- Delivery times are becoming a strategy, as important as productivity, quality, and even innovation. - Practitioners realize that speed and consistency of delivery time are two essential components of customer satisfaction, along with price.
+Practitioners realize that speed and consistency of delivery time are two essential components of customer satisfaction, along with price.
+Amazon Prime members can get deliveries on same day as orders in 16 metropolitan areas and maybe some day via drones.